ulph/PhasePhdgr/README.md

 PhasePhdgr is an (extendable) MPE capabable software module synthesizer.
 It comes both as a headless CLI (jack) synth, and wrapped inside an elaborate VST/GUI (JUCE) in two flavours (instrument and effect).

 Under the hood, all connections and states are described via hiarchies in JSON.
 A user can create subgraphs, optionally storing it to disk, and reference it from other (sub)graphs.
-Advanced users can extend the synth by using the minimal sdk provided.
+Advanced users can extend the synth by using the minimal sdk provided (as opposed to contributing to this repo).

 ## Highlights ##
 - Cross platform plugin (VST3, AU) and standalone.
 Courtesy of using JUCE.